TheMetalCenter/My-Kodi-keymap-for-harmony-665/README.md

 The .xml file is a keymap file, and should be placed in \internal\Android\data\org.xbmc.kodi\files\.kodi\userdata\keymaps

 The .py python scripts should be placed in their own folder, keymap is set to look for them in /storage/emulated/0/scripts/

+An activity for the Nvidia shield is set up on MyHarmony, buttons are assigned under remote buttons and assigned to either LG TV or NVida shield

+Keymap commands in global will work everywhere unless overwritten by a subgroup.
+Be sure to duplicate all fullscreenvideo keymaps to videoosd keymaps so that buttons work regardless if controls are on screen or not.

+Disable unwanted commands when in video with noop